Notice of Privacy Practices - Olathe Health

-This “Notice” describes Olathe Health System’s privacy practices and how we may use and disclose your protected health information.
-Olathe Health System is defined as Olathe Health System, Inc., Olathe Medical Center, Inc., Miami County Medical Center, Inc., Olathe Medical Services, Inc., Pharmacy Express and its medical staff members participating in the Organized Health Care Arrangement.
+This “Notice” describes Olathe Health’s privacy practices and how we may use and disclose your protected health information.
+Olathe Health is defined as Olathe Health, Olathe Medical Center, Inc., Miami County Medical Center, Inc., Olathe Health Physicians, AuBurn Pharmacy and its medical staff members participating in the Organized Health Care Arrangement.

 This Notice describes our responsibilities required by law and your rights to access and control your protected health information.
 “Protected health information” (PHI) is information about you, including demographic information, that may identify you and that relates to your past, present or future physical or mental health or condition and related health care services.
 An explanation of this information and how it is used and disclosed is provided on the following pages.

 Responsibilities of Olathe Health

 - Keep your health information private and only disclose it when required to do so by law;

 - Provide you with this notice that explains our legal duties and privacy practices in connection with your health records; and

 - Obey the rules found in this notice.